Paleness is an abnormal loss of color from normal skin or mucous membranes.

 Unless pale skin is accompanied by pale lips, tongue, palms of the hands, inside of the mouth, and lining of the eyes, it is probably not a serious condition, and does not require treatment.

-General paleness affects the entire body, and is most easily seen on the face, lining of the eyes, inner mouth, and nails.
+General paleness affects the entire body.
+It is most easily seen on the face, lining of the eyes, inner mouth, and nails.
 Local paleness usually affects a single limb.

-Paleness may be the result of decreased blood supply to the skin (cold, fainting, shock, hypoglycemia) or decreased number of red blood cells (anemia).
-Paleness of the skin is separate from the loss of pigment from the skin.
+Paleness may be the result of decreased blood supply to the skin.
+It can also be due to decreased number of red blood cells (anemia).
+Paleness of the skin is not the same as loss of pigment from the skin.
 Paleness is related to blood flow in the skin rather than deposit of melanin in the skin.

 Skin - pale or gray; Pallor